FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 from the surroundings.
 Partensky *et al*.
-[@partenskyComparisonPhotosyntheticPerformances2018] indeed found that in the low-light conditions found in the OMZ, MED4, SS120 and MIT9313 all became net O~2~ consumers, suggesting that the low light levels cause the respiratory chain to consume more O~2~ than the photosynthetic electron transport chain generates, thus contributing to maintenance of the low O~2~ environment.
+[@partenskyComparisonPhotosyntheticPerformances2018] indeed found that in the low-light conditions found in the OMZ, MED4, SS120 and MIT9313 all became net O~2~ consumers, suggesting that low light levels cause the respiratory chain to consume more O~2~ than the photosynthetic electron transport chain generates, thus contributing to maintenance of the low O~2~ environment.